 Description of Course:

-Locomotor Skills - students demonstrate various locomotor movements while engaged in various games and activities.
+Locomotor Movement - Demonstrate various locomotor movements while engaged in various games and activities.
 Some examples include: hopping, skipping, running, leaping, jumping, galloping, and walking.

-Curriculum Based Assessments: Section quizzes, Chapter tests, Unit tests, Science Notebooks
+Curriculum-Based Assessments: Section quizzes, Hands-on activities, Unit tests, Science Notebooks

 Standardized Assessments: N/A